Reasons to Choose Porcelain Tile

 Underlayment.
 Porcelain tile should be installed on a subfloor that's smooth, flat and rigid.
 It can go on a concrete slab, cement-based backer board, underlayment-grade plywood, and existing tile if it's in good condition.

-At a cost of $3 to $10 per square foot, porcelain is fairly difficult to install.
+Porcelain is fairly difficult to install because it is hard to cut.
 As such, installation is usually best left to professionals.